London Paddington station: Services

 Paddington is the London terminus for long-distance high-speed trains operated by Great Western Railway.
 Two services go to Heathrow Airport: the Heathrow Express travels non-stop at a premium fare, while Elizabeth line takes the same route but calls at all intermediate stations.

 The station has 13 terminal platforms, numbered 1 to 12 and 14 from south-west to north-east (left to right as seen from the concourse).
 Platforms 1 to 8 are below the original three spans of Brunel's train shed, platforms 9 to 12 beneath the later fourth span.
 Platform 13 was decommissioned in December 2016 to permit lengthening of platform 12 for 10-coach trains.

 Platform 14 is within the Metropolitan Railway's old Bishop's Road (Suburban) station to the north-west.
 Immediately alongside are through platforms 15 and 16, used by the London Underground's Hammersmith & City and Circle lines.
 The current operator, Great Western Railway, assigns numbers to the pocket timetables it publishes, and its services to Bath, Bristol, Weston-super-Mare and South Wales are in timetable number 1.

+With the building of the Elizabeth line Paddington gained two more low level platforms numbered A and B. These are located underground in the Elizabeth line section of the station directly to the south west of the main concourse.

 The concourse stretches across the heads of platforms 1 to 12, underneath the London end of the four train sheds.
 Platform 14 can only be reached indirectly via the north-western end of platform 12.
 A footbridge crosses the north-western end of the station and gives access to platforms 1–12 and 14.
 There are ticket barriers to platforms 2–7 and 10–14.

 A first-class lounge on Platform 1 provides complimentary refreshments and Wi-Fi internet access.
 It also has screens showing television news as well as a departure board.

 Platform 7 is dedicated to the Heathrow Express.
 Flight information display screens for airline passengers are provided at the Heathrow Express ticket office near these platforms.
 An integrated timetable is offered between Paddington and Rosslare Europort in Ireland via the Stena Line ferry from Fishguard Harbour railway station with through ticketing to stations and a daily morning and evening service in both directions, changing at Newport, Cardiff or Swansea.
 This route has been in existence since 1906.

-Paddington is the terminus for suburban trains to West London, Thames Valley, Reading, and Didcot, operated by Great Western Railway and Elizabeth line.
+Paddington is the terminus for suburban trains to West London, Thames Valley, Reading, and Didcot, operated by Great Western Railway.

 The general off peak service pattern in trains per hour (tph) is: